- Patients with active Hepatitis B or C infection or any severe active infection or latent/active untreated TB

 - CD4+, CD8+ and CD19+ titers,

 - Chest Xray and/or Quantiferon for TB

-- If JCV positive and switching from Natalizumab should do a CSF PCR for JCV review a recent MRI for any evidence of PML
+- If JCV positive and switching from Natalizumab should do a CSF PCR for JCV and a recent MRI for any evidence of PML

-- If switching from teriflunamide should do an 11 day wash out with cholestyramine
+- If switching from teriflunomide should do an 11 day washout with cholestyramine 8gm Q8H

 Monitoring During Therapy

 - CBC, IgG, IgM, every 6 months done in the month prior subsequent IV treatment

 - CD19+ at 4 months post initiation and at 9, 12 and 18 months post discontinuation or until B cell recovery or if there is loss of disease control during treatment to determine if there is ongoing B cell suppression ( rare cases of neutralizing ab were reported)